Gran Vía, Madrid: Names

 The Gran Vía of Madrid has had many historical names, both official and unofficial.
 Conception divided the road into three parts.
 The first one was built between 1910 and 1917 and was called Calle del Conde de Peñalver ("Count of Peñalver Street").
 The second part of the project commenced in 1917 and concluded in 1921.
 It was named Calle de Pi y Margall ("Francisco Pi y Margall Street") after a deceased politician.
 Construction of the third and last part of the road did not start until 1925 and was called Calle Eduardo Dato Iradier ("Eduardo Dato Street") after another politician.

 Three months before the Spanish Civil War began, the Second Spanish Republic changed some street names under leftist influence.
 The two first parts of the avenue were called Avenida de la C.N.T. ("C.N.T.
 Avenue").
 When the Civil War started, the avenue was renamed Avenida de Rusia ("Russia Avenue") due to the support the country had for the Spanish Republic, but soon its name would be changed to Avenida de la Unión Soviética ("Soviet Union Avenue").
 However, the avenue was popularly nicknamed as Avenida de los obuses ("howitzer avenue") because of the continued bombardments by the Nationalist forces loyal to Francisco Franco.
 The reason for these attacks in this area was that the "Edificio de Telefónica" (the Spanish phone company) was on this street, and due to its height it served aviation as a reference point during shellings.

 Just after the end of the war when the rebels entered Madrid, they renamed the road Avenida de José Antonio ("José Antonio Avenue") after one of their greatest political figures, founder of the fascist party, Falange.
-It wouldn't be until 1981, once Spain had returned to democracy, that the socialist mayor restored the names of 27 streets and the avenue was simply named Gran Vía ("Great Way").
+In 1981, once Spain had returned to democracy, the socialist mayor, Enrique Tierno Galván, restored the names of 27 streets and the avenue was simply named Gran Vía ("Great Way").